RubixML/ML/README.md

 // Train the estimator with the labeled dataset
 $estimator->train($dataset);

-// Make some predictions on the holdout set
+// Make some predictions on the "holdout" set
 $result = $estimator->predict($testing);

 var_dump($result);